 It might seem like the more leads you have, the better you are doing.
-And having a lot of people to market to feels good!
+And having plenty of people to market to, feel good!
 But if your leads are not high quality, your B2B marketing efforts may go to waste.
-The quality of leads matters just as much, if not more than the quantity.
+The quality of leads matters just as much, if not more, than the quantity.

 Marketing automation is one method for ensuring leads are worth following.
 Marketing automation software gauges how prospects interact with digital marketing assets like webpages, ads, and social media content.
 For example, if a certain piece of content marketing is generating low-quality leads, you can adjust that content or replace it based on the data from your metric.

 You can also fine tune that content to make sure you are attracting the right kinds of prospects.
 As we hope you have noticed from all of these tips, B2B marketing is all about providing information.
 If you are providing clear, relevant content, it should be easy for potential customers to figure out if your company is a good fit for their needs.
 If it is not, they will not bother sending a message, and thus will not become a low-quality lead.